 3) Don’t script or memorize – speak from the heart

 Viewers will know immediately if your subject is reading a script.
-Your CEO needs come across like an empathetic human being, not a robot, so it’s important to speak conversationally.
-I recommend recording a 20 or 30-minute interview, and then editing the best moments into a two minute video.
+Your CEO needs to come across like an empathetic human being, not a robot, so it’s important to speak conversationally.
+I recommend recording a 20 or 30-minute interview, and then editing the best moments into a two-minute video.
 Relying on teleprompters is usually a bad idea because only a very small percentage of people can read from teleprompters naturally.
 If you feel you must have a teleprompter, try using it just for bullet points to outline the flow of your thoughts.
 If that doesn’t work, you can always read the full script.
 But this should be a last resort, for example when legal requires specific language.

 4) Use high-end professional equipment

-First impressions are everything, and your company’s leader needs to look like a superstar.
-An iPhone is fine for quick social media videos, but for any important video you need a great camera – like a RED, an Alexa, or at least a Sony FS7 or the equivalent.
+First impressions are everything, and your company’s leadership needs to look like a superstar.
+An iPhone is fine for quick social media videos, but for any important video, you need a great camera – like a RED, an Alexa, or at least a Sony FS7 or the equivalent.
 To make your hero look awesome your video production team should come prepared with excellent lighting and audio packages, and prime lenses too.

 5) Choose great locations